Sustainability

 Endangered eco-system garden

 In 2009 the school constructed an endangered eco-system garden inclusive of a frog pond.
 This garden was designed in partnership with the local council and community groups to ensure that it would support endangered plants from the local area and encourage native fauna to thrive.
-Now in it’s 8th year of operation, the garden is a huge success.
+Now in it’s 14th year of operation, the garden is a huge success.
 Staff, students and school community are encouraged to go down the endangered eco-system walk, complete with informative signage on our school and the garden itself.
-In 2017 some lucky parents even spotted an echidna living in this garden!
+A variety of different animals have been spotted in this garden over time including noisy miners, rainbow lorikeets, heron and even an echidna.

-Our sensory garden is located near our main teaching building.
-It is full of a diverse range of native plants that are both pleasing to the eyes and nose, as well as having some interesting textures for students to feel.
+Our Children’s Discovery and Sensory Garden is located between our main teaching building, Eco cabin and the basketball courts.
+The Discovery Garden was designed as a garden for children to explore and interact with nature while encouraging biodiversity in our animal life.
+It includes a bamboo forest, scrambling rocks, water pump and creek bed and beautiful musical instruments.
+Our Sensory Garden is full of a diverse range of native plants that are both pleasing to the eyes and nose, as well as having some interesting textures for students to feel.
 Students can often be seen following the round-about style path through the sensory garden, touching and smelling their way through.
+These gardens provide endless play opportunities for children.

 Waste

-In 2017 we have nominated two Waste Warriors in every classroom.
-These warriors are responsible for checking their mixed and paper recycling bins for contamination as well as emptying these regularly and encouraging their peers to reduce their waste.
+Our Sustainability Warriors program was introduced in 2017.
+Our Waste Warriors are responsible for checking their mixed and paper recycling bins for contamination as well as emptying these and food compost regularly and encouraging their peers to reduce their waste.

 Water